History of Tyler Perry in Timeline

 On February 20, 2009, Madea Goes to Jail opened at number one, grossing US$41 million and becoming Tyler Perry's largest opening to date.

-July 20, 2009: Perry sponsors children's visit to Disney World
+July 20, 2009: Perry sponsors children's trip to Walt Disney World

-On July 20, 2009, Tyler Perry sponsored 65 children from a Philadelphia day camp to visit Walt Disney World after they were shunned by a swim club.
-He stated his desire to counter acts of evil with kindness.
+On July 20, 2009, Tyler Perry sponsored 65 children from a Philadelphia day camp to visit Walt Disney World, after reading that a suburban swim club had shunned them.

 December 8, 2009: Death of Willie Maxine Perry